maniospas/smoll/docs/reference.md

 Buffers are memory-allocated collections of items and can be declared as `T[]`, where *T* is a type.
-Create and allocate a buffer per `buf = float[].alloc 4`.
+Create and allocate a buffer with a pattern that looks likt this:
-Buffer internals are mutable,
-which means that allocation would modify the original empty buffer, if that was stored in a variable (see below).
+`buf = float[].alloc 4`.
+This creates a new buffer storing float nubmers (has type `float[]`) that contains four numbers.

-Allocation will create an error if it tries to change the number of elements from a non-zero number to something different.
+Allocation will create an error if it is called on an existing buffer to change its number of elements from non-zero to something different.
 In those cases, use `resize` instead, though the exact usage of this is covered in [stable references](#stable-references).